14 minute read.

 Q: How would publishers handle rescinded acceptances?

 A: Publishers can handle this the same way they handle retractions or withdrawals.
-Additionally, the registered content type and the “intent to publish” landing page will both support Crossmark for those members who use Crossmark to promulgate corrections to the literature.
+Additionally, the registered record type and the “intent to publish” landing page will both support Crossmark for those members who use Crossmark to promulgate corrections to the literature.
 We will explore adding a new “acceptance rescinded” update type to the Crossmark schema.

 Q: The Crossref DOIs we generate contain embedded publication information such as volume and issue.
 We don’t know these details at acceptance so how can we register DOIs early?